Aviah/django-utils/bootstrap_pagination/readme.md

 			return context

 That's it.
-The list view page will show pagination buttons when the object_list has objects for more than one page.
+The ListView page will show pagination buttons when the object_list has objects for more than one page.